 Bonus: Your Competition Has a Blog

 Yes, they do.
 Do a web search for businesses in your niche.
 Look at how many of them are already blogging.
-If you aren’t blogging, not only are you missing out on a great business-building tool, but you’re behind the rest of your industry.
-If you aren’t already blogging, today is the time to start.
-If you need help getting started, you’re in the right place.
-Contact me today to get your business up to date.
+So, if you aren’t blogging, not only are you missing out on a great business-building tool, but you’re behind the rest of your industry.